Platinum Stars F.C.: History

-Premier Soccer League
+Premiership

-After playing four seasons in the National First Division, the club finally won promotion to play the 2003–04 season in the top flight Premier Soccer League (PSL).
-The clubs first PSL season ended with a respectable 11th place, and they further improved in the following two seasons, with a 7th place and 5th place.
-Ahead of the next 2006–07 season, the Royal Bafokeng Nation signed a sponsorship deal with Silver Stars, where the club in return, agreed to move its home venue from Polokwane to the Royal Bafokeng Sports Palace near Rustenburg in the North West Province.
+After playing four seasons in the National First Division, the club finally won promotion to play the 2003–04 season in the top flight Premiership.
+The clubs first Premiership season ended with a respectable 11th place, and they further improved in the following two seasons, with a 7th place and 5th place.
+Ahead of the next 2006–07 season, the Royal Bafokeng Nation signed a sponsorship deal with Silver Stars, where the club in return agreed to move its home venue from Polokwane to the Royal Bafokeng Sports Palace near Rustenburg in the North West Province.
 Silver Stars immediately repaid their new sponsors, by achieving their first set of top flight medals in the club's history, when they beat Ajax Cape Town 3–1 in the final of the inaugural Telkom Knockout league cup, in December 2006.
-By the end of the 2006–07 season, the club also won silver medals in the Premier Soccer League.
+By the end of the 2006–07 season, the club also won silver medals in the Premiership.
 After this great season of the club, the investment vehicle of the Royal Bafokeng Nation (RBN), Royal Bafokeng Holding, decided to buy 51% of the shares in May 2007, and along the way also opted to change the name of the club to Platinum Stars.

 The reason behind the introduction of a new name for the club, was in order to better reflect the historic association of both the North West province and the RBN, with platinum mining in South Africa being their major business activity.
 With the arrival of RBN as the new owners, the longtime managing director Larry Brookstone and the successful team coach Owen Da Gama, at the same time opted to stop working for the club in May 2007.
 Larry Brookstone moved on to work as the CEO of the reborn Highlands Park, and Owen Da Gama continued for the next three seasons as a team coach for other top flight clubs in the Premier Soccer League.